kraM1tt/IPv6-guide-for-Plex/README.md

 https://github.com/mbtechtt/DuckDNS-IPV4-IPV6

-Hope that helps some people because I kept hitting roadblocks
+Hope that helps some people because I couldn't find all the info from one source.